bihealth/sodar-core-legacy/docs/source/project_app_dev.rst

            view=views.ProjectDetailView.as_view(),
            name='detail',
        ),
-       # RoleAssignment model has a "project" member so that is OK
+       # RoleAssignment model has a "project" member which is also OK
        url(
            regex=r'^members/update/(?P<roleassignment>[0-9a-f-]+)$',
            view=views.RoleAssignmentUpdateView.as_view(),